yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 vid

-A [separate PR](https://github.com/yuzu-emu/yuzu/pull/5929) improves panning functionality even more, by:
+A [separate PR](https://github.com/yuzu-emu/yuzu/pull/5929) improves panning functionality even more, giving it a more natural control.

-Providing smoother movement
-Reset the pointer less frequently to the center with slow movements.
-Add a dead zone boost.
-This increases the responsiveness.
-Letting the mouse slowly drift to the center.
-This produces fewer hard stops.
-Adding a max range limit, allowing faster changes in direction.

 [Morph](https://github.com/Morph1984) [implemented the Finalize request](https://github.com/yuzu-emu/yuzu/pull/5908) on the inline keyboard emulation, allowing it to exit in a stable, graceful way instead of looping indefinitely.
 This solves issues experienced in `Super Mario 3D World + Bowser’s Fury`.